demobox/overthere-connection-checker/README.txt

 A connection checker to verify Overthere connection settings for remote machines.
 Debug output is written to a connection-check.log file with settings controlled by a logback.xml file in the JAR, which can be overridden by placing a different logback.xml on the classpath.

-When testing 'sudo' execution while connecting with SSH keys, sudo has to be set up as NOPASSWD or the password option (which isn’t mandatory if you’re using –keyfile) needs to be set.
-There’s a warning to that effect.
+When testing 'sudo' execution while connecting with SSH keys, sudo has to be set up as NOPASSWD or the password option (which isn't mandatory if you're using -keyfile) needs to be set.
+There's a warning to that effect.

 Usage
 =====